The Last Rose of Summer (1937 film)

 The Last Rose of Summer is a 1937 British historical musical film directed by James A. FitzPatrick and starring John Garrick, Kathleen Gibson and Cecil Ramage.
-It was made at Shepperton Studios near London as a quota quickie for distribution by Metro-Goldwyn-Mayer.
-It is based on the poem of the same name by Irish writer Thomas Moore and depicts his friend Lord Byron.
+It was written by FitzPatrick and W.K.
+Williamson, based on the poem of the same name by Irish writer Thomas Moore, and made at Shepperton Studios as a quota quickie for distribution by Metro-Goldwyn-Mayer.